DrSleepy/AWS-Certified-Developer-Exam-Notes/RDS.md

 There are 2 types of backups for AWS:

-Key note: A restored backup of either type will result in a new RDS instance, resulting in a new DNS endpoint
+**Key note: A restored backup of either type will result in a new RDS instance, resulting in a new DNS endpoint**

 1. Automated Backups -
-   1.1 Allows you to recover your database at any point within a retention period 1.2 A retention period can be between 1 to 35 days 1.3 Automate Backups will take a fully daily snapshot of the database 1.4 Along with the snapshot, tt will also store transation logs throughout the day 1.5 Recovering an automated backup will choose the most recent daily back up before applying transation logs relevant to that day.
+   1. Allows you to recover your database at any point within a retention period
+   2. A retention period can be between 1 to 35 days
+   3. Automate Backups will take a fully daily snapshot of the database
+   4. Along with the snapshot, tt will also store transation logs throughout the day
+   5. Recovering an automated backup will choose the most recent daily back up before applying transation logs relevant to that day.
 This allows you to do a point in time recovery down to a second, within the retention period
-   1.6 Automated backups are enabled by default
+   6. Automated backups are enabled by default
-   1.7 The backups are stored in S3, giving you free storage space equal to the size of your database 1.8 Backups are taken within a defined window.
-During this time, you may experience higher latency 1.9 The backup is deleted once you delete the RDS instance, unlike database snapshots
+   7. The backups are stored in S3, giving you free storage space equal to the size of your database
+   8. Backups are taken within a defined window.
+During this time, you may experience higher latency
+   9. The backup is deleted once you delete the RDS instance, unlike database snapshots
 2. Databse Snapshots -
-   2.1 Snapshots are done manually
+   1. Snapshots are done manually
-   2.2 They are stored even after you delete the original RDS instance, unlike automated backups
+   2. They are stored even after you delete the original RDS instance, unlike automated backups

 ## RDS - Encryption

 1. Database Encryption is done using AWS KMS (Key Management Service).
 2. Once a database has been encrypted, the same will be done to all its replicas.
 3. As it stands, encrypting an exisiting DB instance is not supported.
-   3.1 To encrypt a DB instance: Create snapshot of DB > Make copy of snapshot > encrypt copy
+   1. To encrypt a DB instance: Create snapshot of DB > Make copy of snapshot > encrypt copy

 Encryption supported for the follow databases: